 Underneath the Menu bar are two icons.
 Use these for the following functions:

-– Downtime Tracking (Tablet Mode) – This function is only available to specific customers.
-See this article for details on using downtime tracking in tablet mode.
+– DOWNTIME (Tablet Mode) – This function is only available to specific customers.
+See this article for details on using downtime in tablet mode.

-The histogram displayed at the top of the Assign page in Downtime Tracking shows the following information, color-coded to reflect the status of each downtime period:
+The histogram displayed at the top of the Assign page in DOWNTIME shows the following information, color-coded to reflect the status of each downtime period: